lderoeck/AI-Project/README.md

 First, make sure to install all necessary requirements by running `pip install -r requirements.txt`.
 All requirements are *hard* requirements, the code will not work without them.
 To run the code, the processed dataset should be generated with [clean_steam_dataset.ipynb](./src/data/clean_steam_dataset.ipynb). **NOTE:** this might not be the latest version, the latest version should be used from https://github.com/m4urin/autorec_project.
 Alternatively you can download the cleaned data from the same source.

-Once the cleaned data is present, two scripts need to be ran in order to prepare the data.
+Once the cleaned data is present in data folder, two scripts need to be ran in order to prepare the data.
 First we need to unpack the data into its individual splits and generate the user_ids.
 ```
 $ python convert_pkl_parquet.py interactions_splits.pkl
 ```